hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 ### Deleting Update Folder

-?> This method of update blocking is a bit more advanced than DNS Blocking and uses a homebrew app to modify system files.
+?> This method is the easier method that is recommended to less advanced users and uses a homebrew app to modify system files.
 However, it has the advantage that the eShop's functionality will not be restricted.
 1. Plug your SD Card into your Computer.
 1. Download and extract [UFDiine](https://github.com/GaryOderNichts/UFDiine/releases/latest) to the root of your SD Card.
 1. Plug the SD Card into your Wii U console and power it on.